 - Testing Your Balance

-You use balance a lot in yoga, but balance is required for most fitness-related activities and sports.
-Whether you’re hiking uneven terrain, trying a new workout or learning to surf, you’ll feel stronger, more confident and have more fun with better balance.
+Even if you’re not a senior or inactive, athletes can benefit immensely from balancing exercises.
+Whether you’re hiking uneven terrain, trying a new workout, or learning to surf, you’ll feel stronger, more confident, and have more fun with better balance.
 Therefore, balance training exercises are important to incorporate into your fitness routine.

-Why You Might Have Difficulty with Balance & Stability
+Why You Might Have Difficulty with Balancing & Stability

 - Lack of transverse abdominal strength